gasp-xyz/mangata-blog/blog/_posts/2022-03-09-how-to-analyze-a-crowdloan-offer.markdown

 *[For better readability you can multiply the results times 10.000 to get a more readable result]*

 For example, the well beloved $MOVR crowdloan that everyone touts as the best only scores 38.41 out of 100 possible points.
 Although a high crowdloan allocation in the tokenomics were offered, Moonriver couldn’t introduce a low KSM hard cap because of the competitiveness of the earlier Parachain slots, which meant the token ownership per $KSM got heavily diluted.
-A rating of 38.41 points translates into rewards of 0.259% of all project tokens after 1 year per 1000 KSM
+A rating of 38.41 points translates into rewards of 0.259% of all project tokens after 1 year per 1000 KSM.

 Let’s compare this against the record breaking Mangata X crowdloan.
 Mangata X was in the comfortable situation of setting a really low KSM hard cap.
-This meant that contributors got 0.66% of all project tokens at TGE per 1000 KSM contributed in the crowdloan.
+This meant that contributors got 0.66% of all project tokens after 1 year per 1000 KSM contributed in the crowdloan.
 With such a high allocation Mangata X sits comfortably at the top of the crowdloan rating with a score of 100 points.

 *[Note: The highest rated project always gets 100 points and every other project will get compared against it.]*